Gearbox-protocol/core-v3/README.md

 Contains contracts related to passive LP side.

 1. `PoolService.sol` implements a borrowing pool that loans assets to Credit Managers to be used in Credit Accounts.
-2. `LinearInterestRateModel.sol` implements a function of interest rate from utilization.
+2. `LinearInterestRateModelV3.sol` implements a function of interest rate from utilization.

 ### Support